 The Connect to Phoenix page appears.
 On this page, you can either use new credentials or existing credentials.

 If you are using new credentials, select New account .
-On the input form that appears, provide the connection with a name, an optional description, and your Phoenix credentials.
-When finished, select Connect and then allow some time for the new account to establish.
+On the input form that appears, provide a name, an optional description, and your Phoenix credentials.
+When finished, select Connect and then allow some time for the new connection to establish.